Sukina12/401-data-structures-and-algorithms/javascript/trees/README.md

   * contains(value) : check if the tree contains this value at least one time.
   * chackMax : check the max value before adding to the tree to determine where must it be.

+  * summOddNumbers() : return the sum of odd numbers in the tree.

 ### Whiteboard :

   * Binary Tree WhiteBoard: